 Mulhouse Carnival in Southern Alsace was one of France’s greatest from 1920 to 1935.
 Being on the borders with Switzerland and Germany, this region is famous for its winter festivities and parades that march past the town hall.
 It celebrates satire and features all-night celebrations with bars and cafes open till morning.

-Dunkirk Carnival is one of the biggest and most famous carnivals in northern France, running from February to mid-March on weekends and some weekdays.
+Dunkirk Carnival is one of the biggest and most famous carnivals in northern France, running from February to mid-March on weekends and some weekdays, in different venues around Dunkirk.
 It began in the 18th century as a special feast before the visscherbende (fishermen) take off to the sea to catch the cod.
 Various fisher bands compete with each other as they parade the streets.
 Musicians are dressed in traditional yellow fishermen's raincoats and sing traditional songs.
 The parade madness lasts around 5 hours from 3 p.m. to 8 p.m., finishing at the Town Hall.